 In the heat of the summer, there is nothing quite so wonderful as stepping onto a cool tile floor.
 The smooth surface provides a bit of respite for warm, if not sweaty, feet.
-With winter finally starting to show itself in Michigan, however, we are reminded of the less pleasant side to tile's ability to keep cool.
+With colder climate finally starting to show itself in West Michigan, however, we are reminded of the less pleasant side to tile's ability to keep cool.
 As soon as temperatures start to drop, your floor quickly becomes unbearable to walk on.
 You may even dread going into whatever room it is that houses your beautiful tiles.

 So what can be done?
 Well, you have a few options here, but first we want to address the question mentioned in the title.
 Truth be told, it's not easy to warm the actual tiles themselves without installing underfloor heating.
 The good news is that tiles are an excellent type of flooring to conduct heat.
 If you do have the opportunity to install a new floor and can invest in the underfloor heating, tile is a great option.